Convex-Dev/design/papers/performance.md

 ## Latency

 Latency can be seen as a total time to achieve some specified result.
-From the perspective of a Client, this would typically be the sum of the following six stages:
+From the perspective of a Client, this would typically be the sum of the following six sequential stages (with approximate contributions to latency given as examples):

 1. Digitally signing a transaction (1ms)
 2. Sending the signed transaction to a Peer (50ms)